Branchoka/Branchoka/README.md

 Also that:

-  🍹.I working in sphere of restorants.
+  🍹.I working in sphere of restaurants.

 🎮🌳.In my spare time i like to go for walks and play board or video games.